shopapps/activitylog/README.md

 ## Requirements

+-   PHP ^8.1|^8.2
--   Laravel v12
+-   Laravel ^10.0|^11.0|^12.0
--   Filament v3
+-   Filament ^3.0
--   Spatie/Laravel-activitylog v4
+-   Spatie/Laravel-activitylog ^4.7

+## Filament v3 Compatibility

+This package has been updated to be fully compatible with FilamentPHP v3, including:

+-   Updated Form API (using `Filament\Forms\Form` instead of deprecated Schema API)
+-   Contextual permissions and actions (context7 implementation)
+-   Modern Filament v3 patterns and conventions
+-   Enhanced table actions with context-aware visibility

 ## Languages Supported